saucelabs/sauce-docs/docs/api-testing/composer/expressions.md

 ### Expressions "Everywhere"

-Expressions are automatically evaluated in the **Expression** field for logical components, but can also be introduced in other fields, such as "value", with a specific notation.
+Expressions are automatically evaluated in the **Expression** field, but can also be introduced in other fields, such as `value`, with a specific notation.

 In this example, we compare the actual size of the collection with the "size" attribute, by enclosing the expression within `${ .. }`.
 The "type" attribute ensures the comparison will happen with a numeric comparator, rather than string.<br/><img src={useBaseUrl('img/api-testing/assert-equals-updated.png')} alt="assert Equals" />